kairos-io/kairos/docs/content/en/docs/Upgrade/kubernetes.md

 ## Upgrade from c3os to Kairos

-If you have already a `c3os` deployment, upgrading to Kairos requires changing every instance of `c3os` to `kairos` in the configuration file.
+If you already have a `c3os` deployment, upgrading to Kairos requires changing every instance of `c3os` to `kairos` in the configuration file.
 This can be either done manually or with Kubernetes before rolling the upgrade.
-Consider customize the upgrade plan, for instance:
+Consider customizing the upgrade plan, for instance:

 ```yaml
 ---